 - omalizumab (Xolair)

 - benralizumab (Fasenra)

 This inhaled medication has been used to treat chronic obstructive pulmonary disease (COPD) for more than a decade.
 In 2015, the FDA also approved it for the treatment of asthma.
-Studies show that tiotropium improves asthma control when added to high doses of inhaled corticosteroids plus short-acting beta-agonists.

 One group of asthma drugs works by blocking the action of leukotriene.
 This chemical tightens and narrows your airways during an allergy-induced asthma attack.